kenyamane/MTBurn-JavaScript-SDK-Install-Guide/Programming_Guide_English.md

 The option is disabled if not specified.

 If `immediately` option is enabled, the ad loading and rendering process is executed immediately after `MTBADVS.InStream.Default.run()` function is called.
 For this reason, an ad call script must be inserted after the definition of ad template unit and elements of ad display position.
-And perhaps, also for this reason, other scripts may affect the M.T.Burn ad display.
+And perhaps, also for this reason, other scripts may affect the M.T.Burn (Hike) ad display.

 If `immediately` option is disabled, the ad loading and rendering process is executed after the page load is finished.
 In this way, the ads may be displayed correctly in most cases but it should take longer time to display.